 GTK_THEME_VARIANT=dark X11 window property should be used, to ensure that window decorations match the rest of the application window.
 This can be done by running:

 Defunct integration options¶

 The following desktop integration options are no longer in use and can be safely ignored:

 - Application menus - these are specific to the GNOME desktop.
-However, they are likely to be phased out in GNOME 3.32.
+However, they are being phased out in GNOME 3.32.
 Applications are expected to show menus as part of their application window.